 Yes, there is.
 The service recently allowed anyone with a free WWE Network account can watch a ton of content on the service.
-That includes replays of all of the previous Wrestlemania events and more.
+That includes replays of recent WWE TV shows, along with a selection of original shows and more.

 Where is WWE Network available?

 The service first launched in the US and has since expanded to cover nearly all countries around the world.